solo-io/gloo/docs/content/operations/upgrading/faq.md

 ### Breaking changes

-No breaking changes are reported for this release
+No breaking changes are reported for this release.

 ## New features